VinFast: Founding and early development (2017–2021)

-The company was to have been the title sponsor of the inaugural edition of the Formula One Vietnamese Grand Prix, which was slated to take place during the season; the race was subsequently cancelled due to COVID-19 pandemic.
+The company was to have been the title sponsor of the inaugural Vietnamese Grand Prix during the season; the race was cancelled due to the COVID-19 pandemic.
 In Q1 2020, VinFast was the fifth best-selling car brand in Vietnam.

-On 25 February 2020, it was reported that VinFast vehicles were spotted in South Africa for field tests at Kakamas in the Northern Cape Province and in Cape Town.
-On September 20, the company announced a loss of VND 6.6 trillion ($284 million) in the first half of the year.
+On 20 September 2020, the company announced a loss of VND 6.6 trillion ($284 million) in the first half of the year.